 Christ the King Church and Palma Ceia Presbyterian Church

-Preparing students "today" for exciting careers in engineering.
+Preparing students "today" for a future in engineering.

 Teaching Theory, Application, and Career Skills.